Skip to main content

 Other Professions

 Other health care workforce occupations not captured in the specific topics above.
-This may include professions like community health workers, community paramedics, pharmacy professionals, occupational therapy professionals and physical therapy professionals.
+This may include professions like community health workers, community paramedics, eye care professionals (optometrists, ophthalmologists and opticians), occupational therapy professionals, physical therapy professionals, massage therapy professionals, and dieticians and nutrition specialists.

 For more information on the allied health workforce, visit NCSL’s policy series, Allied Health Professions: Considerations for State Legislatures.